tromp/tromp.github.io/_posts/2026-01-28-largest-number-revised.md

 language that has the [Ackerman function](https://en.wikipedia.org/wiki/Ackermann_function) predefined, which sports the 8 byte expression ack(9,9) representing a truly huge number?

-## No primitives needed
+## Ackerman considered unhelpful

 As it turns out, the question is moot.
 One can blow way past ack(9,9) in under 64 bits in a language with no built in primitive whatsoever.
 A language with no basic arithmetic; not even numbers themselves.
 A language in which all those must be defined from scratch.

 But let's first look at another primitives-lacking language, one that has been particularly well studied for producing largest possible outputs.
 That is the language of [Turing machines](https://en.wikipedia.org/wiki/Turing_machine).

 ## Busy Beaver